Indoor Gardening: Everything You Need to Know

 If growing entirely from start to finish indoors, you’ll have to provide some sort of lighting during the winter months (or all year round if your apartment doesn’t receive enough natural sunlight).

-I use all-in-one gardens like Aerogarden and Click & Grow because they look really sleek and pretty and integrate lighting, a water bowl and a scheduled timer all in one.
+I use all-in-one gardens like Aerogarden and Click & Grow because they look really sleek and pretty.

 I also have inexpensive machines like Ahopegarden and DIY projects I’ve made myself that cost virtually nothing, like these kratky mason jars.